SolidOS/mashlib/README.md

 ## Mashlib global variables and funtions

-If one wants to use mashlib as a direct import (as a package dependency or script import) one needs to know how they immediate available global variables and functions.
+If one wants to use mashlib as a direct import (as a package dependency or script import), one needs to know how they make global variables and functions available.

 The availability of these global variables depends on how the sub-modules are imported and exported but also on where the variables are instanciated.
 For a basic theoretical read please read [this resource](https://www.javatpoint.com/javascript-global-variable).